himorin/ansible/README.rst

   Will not touch local output lines, so comment them out by hand if in need.
   If site_config.rsyslog.repush is configured, will put config file to repush syslog lines to after processing.
+:ssh-gateway:
+  Configure a host as ssh gateway server, with accepting connections from external network (iptables).
 :system-accounts:
   Setup commonly required system users and groups
 :virt: